-How to stimulate creative thinking, a skill for developing your talents
+How to stimulate creative thinking

 An instructional video on creative thinking: a very handy skill to use when producing alternatives for a case or question is needed.
 In a humorous, but useful way it guides you through the four preconditions of creative thinking.